 In Thailand, you can wake up in your hotel room at one pm (two hours after checkout), stagger to the reception clerk and say, “I think I’ll stay another night, cool?”
 The clerk will usually smile and nod, graciously murmuring something like, “I guessed you would.”

-Being a George Bush style genius, I decided to try this tactic in Hanoi, Vietnam.
+Being a (not really) genius, I decided to try this tactic in Hanoi, Vietnam.
 The result?
 As I swaggered out the hotel door, all excited for my chicken Pho breakfast, the clerk sharply yelled, “You need pack and move.
-We give your room away because you didn’t say you want stay.
+We gave your room away because you didn’t say you want stay.
 New people come in one hour so please go.”

 And thus there I was, homeless, heartbroken, and desperately typing in the hotel’s lobby on G-chat to my friend Derian’s friend Liz’s friend Ahmar, who had mentioned he and his housemates had an extra couch, should I need a sanctuary in Hanoi.
 Kindly and miraculously, Ahmar offered to pick me up from the hotel on his motorcycle within the hour.